meerkatone/Binary-Ninja-to-Gephi-Plugin/README.md

 4. Use Gephi's layout algorithms (e.g., ForceAtlas2) to arrange the nodes
 5. Use the appearance panel to color or size nodes based on attributes such as function size or instruction count

-## License

-This plugin is released under the MIT License.
-See the LICENSE file for details.